The Virtues of Companion Planting

 Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
 Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another or those that have different nutrient needs that make efficient use of soil.

 Strategic companion planting is especially important in small gardens or wherever careful space planning is needed.

 Sometimes companion planting is not just a two-way partnership; the best plant synergy may require a three-way partnership.

 An Ideal Three-Way Companion Partnership

 There are many good companion plants for tomatoes, but how do you work them into an overall garden plan without just feeling like you're wasting valuable veggie-growing space?
 Here is an idea for getting the most use out of a popular tomato companion plant: borage--an old-time herb that brings unique merit as a companion plant.

-Its bright blue flowers (which are shaped much like tomato blossoms) are a pretty addition to the garden as well.
+Its bright blue flowers, shaped much like tomato blossoms, are an attractive ornamental addition to the garden as well.

 You could just stop there, but why not add another crop and really get the most use out of the great properties of borage?
 Not only does the scent of borage discourage tomato hornworms and some other damaging insects, but beneficial insects such bumblebees, honey bees and other pollinators, adore borage blossoms.